duyphong1204/Logseq/pages/Communication.md

 - [[Communications]]: Ngành truyền thông
 - [[Marketing]]
 - [[Business]]
-- How those things are related.
+- How those things are related?
+And how those things aid each other?
 Is there anything else?
+- How Communication turns into Communications, on becoming Communications, did Communication attached to Business or it was something else before being completely captured?
+Or it has never been?
+Then what is the other form?
+- What is Communication studying and what is Communications planning
+- SWOT?
+SMART?
+TA?
+Aim?
+Creative Concept?
+Where and when are those from?
+How are they related?
+Why do we have to do it.
+In fact, what do we actually have to do with all those (leaving all the terminology aside)
+-